amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

     but of course they won't be mocks anymore. they'll be another implementation of the mentioned interfaces.
 -->
 - london school advocates mocking all but immutable dependencies regardless of type of communications
-- this will lead to test fragility by violating "resistance to refactoring" attribute by verifying implementation details
+- this will lead to test fragility by violating resistance to refactoring attribute by verifying implementation details
 #### Not All Out Of Process Dependencies Should Be Mocked Out
 - detroit school advocates avoiding shared dependencies to keep of executing unit tests in parallel through isolation of side effects possible
 - shared & not out of process dependencies are easy to avoid being reused by providing new instances of them in each unit test
 - shared out of process dependencies are usually replaced by test doubles, because its not practical to spawn processes per each unit test
 - if such dependency is only accessible by one application, communications with it aren't part of observable behaviours
 - therefore, need to protect backward compatibality & contracts doesn't exist for such dependency because of refactoring possibility
-- using mocks for such dependencies violates "resistance to refactor" attribute because of control the application has on such dependency
+- using mocks for such dependencies violates resistance to refactoring attribute because of control the application has on such dependency
-- this poses an issue: how the work with such dependency is verified without violation of "fast feedback" attribute?
 #### Using Mocks To Verify Behaviour
 - only communications which can be traced back to client goals shall be verified
 ## Styles Of Unit Testing